Protecting Your Health

 Our infectious disease experts — who work closely with the Centers for Disease Control and Prevention (CDC), the California Department of Public Health (CDPH) and the Orange County Health Care Agency (HCA) — have also established rigorous infection-control and cleaning protocols for all our clinical locations.

-This means we can safely provide the full range of healthcare services at all our locations so that you can get the care you may have postponed.
+This means we provide the full range of healthcare services safely at all our locations so you can get the care you may have postponed.

 Whether you need a colonoscopy, a mammogram, a surgical procedure or treatment for complications of COVID-19, you can be confident that we are working around-the-clock to protect your safety while meeting all your healthcare needs.